kristhayer11/alcohols-empire/content/cover.md

 ---
-title: Cocktails by Mia
+title: Spirits of the Enlightenment: Alcohol in the 1700s Atlantic World
-weight: 1
+weight: 0
 menu: true
 type: cover
 image: blue.jpg